Shawn Aaron

 Previous Accomplishments:

 Dr. Aaron has established and directed trans-national networks of investigators that have produced innovative clinical and health-services research studies in chronic lung disease.
-HIs research has had a significant impact on health policy decisions and has helped direct evidence-based clinical care.
+His research has had a significant impact on health policy decisions and has helped direct evidence-based clinical care.

 -A multicenter trial established that outpatient treatment with prednisone prevents relapse of acute exacerbations of COPD (Aaron, NEJM 2003).
 This treatment recommendation was incorporated into Canadian and international (GOLD) COPD guidelines.